SumoLogic/sumologic-documentation/docs/cse/administration/custom-inventory-sources.md

-* `_collector` and <code>_sourceCategory<strong> </strong></code>and specify the collector that ingests the inventory data and the source category assigned it.
-In your own search, you can use these and other [metadata](https://help.sumologic.com/05Search/Get-Started-with-Search/Search-Basics/Built-in-Metadata) fields to scope your search.
+* `_collector` and `_sourceCategory` and specify the collector that ingests the inventory data and the source category assigned it.
+In your own search, you can use these and other [metadata](docs/search/get-started-with-search/search-basics/built-in-metadata.md) fields to scope your search.